Hannah Brown Goes Pants-Free While Eating Skittles In New Snapshots

 “I didn’t know I needed a ginormous vat of Skittles but here I am, needing one!” joked one more fan.

-As The Inquisitr previously reported, Brown recently moved to a new home in Los Angeles, California and is ready for a fresh start.
+As The Inquisitr previously reported, Brown recently moved to a new home in Los Angeles, California, and is ready for a fresh start.
 The star moved to Los Angeles after her season of The Bachelorette but has spent much of the past year with her family in Alabama.

-“It’ll be good to plant roots somewhere and then be able to grow and blossom,” she said of her excitement about her brand new place.
+“It’ll be good to plant roots somewhere and then be able to grow and blossom,” she said of her excitement about her new home.